core-code/CoreLib/README.md

 CoreLib up to version 1.8 requires Xcode 6 and deploys back to Mac OS X 10.6 / iOS 6
 CoreLib version 1.9 requires Xcode 7 and deploys back to Mac OS X 10.6 / iOS 7
-CoreLib version 1.10 and above requires Xcode 8 and deploys back to Mac OS X 10.6 / iOS 8 CoreLib version 1.14 and above requires Xcode 9 and deploys back to Mac OS X 10.10 / iOS 8
+CoreLib version 1.10 and above requires Xcode 8 and deploys back to Mac OS X 10.6 / iOS 8
+CoreLib version 1.14 and above requires Xcode 9 and deploys back to Mac OS X 10.10 / iOS 8

 ### Initialization

-in your PCH file:
+in your PCH file if you have one, or at top of your source or header files you have to include the CoreLib master header:

 	#import <Cocoa/Cocoa.h> // you had that before
 	#import "CoreLib.h"